 After consulting with our community and careful consideration of how it fits within our vision for learning at Ridgway School, the board have decided to open a French bilingual unit.

 There is a strong demand for this unit from families with a French-speaking background from across the Wellington region.
 There is also potential for children from non-French speaking families to attend.

-The school would employ a New Zealand registered teacher who is bilingual in French and English.
-Those students who are part of the bilingual unit would learn the New Zealand Curriculum in French (60%) and join the rest of the school for classes in English (40%).
-The unit would be a composite class (like the other classes at Ridgway) made up of students of various year groups.
+Ridgway School will employ a New Zealand registered teacher who is bilingual in French and English.
+Those students who are part of the bilingual unit will learn the New Zealand Curriculum in French (60%) and join the rest of the school for classes in English (40%).
+The unit will be a composite class (like the other classes at Ridgway) made up of students of various year groups.

-There are two bilingual French units at schools in Auckland and another one has just been set up in Christchurch.
+There are two bilingual French units at schools in Auckland and one in Christchurch.
 These schools have found them a wonderful addition to their school.
 The principal at Birkdale North has called the introduction of the unit 5 year ago “a fantastic journey”, pointing out that it has promoted tolerance and brought the other side of the world to their school.
 It has also paved the way for a te reo bilingual unit at the school.
 You can read about their journey here French bilingual unit at North Shore school.